Annual Conference at the Swedish House of Finance in Stockholm on 22-23 August 2022.

 Second day of the conference

 Academic conference.
-Eight researchers will present new studies on the influence of AI and Machine Learning in different areas of finance:
+Researchers presented and discussed new studies on the influence of AI and Machine Learning in different areas of finance:

 - Asaf Manela, Washington University, "Does Finance Benefit Society?
 A Language Embedding Approach".